There are many ways to make candles burn longer. In this article, I will go in-depth on why does salt make candles burn longer.

 There was one tiny problem I went into while testing this.
 For my experiment, I took two tea candles and put salt directly on one.
 The salted candle didn’t lite, and when it did, it was very dim.

-So, the solution to this was not putting too much salt and clearing the wick area.
+So, the solution to this was not putting too much salt and clearing the candle wick area.
 After that, it worked like a charm and burned for sixteen hours and nineteen minutes.

 When I did this experiment, I used iodized salt; if you use a different kind of salt, it shouldn’t be an issue.